Captive portal IPv6 support

 there is a lot involved here, people will expect to auth both v4 and v6 IPs in a single shot which complicates everything.
 Our HSIA customers have indicated it's not an important feature in the immediate (or even foreseeable in some cases) future, and we're on too tight a schedule for 2.1 to get this done by then, so pushing to 2.2.

-#8 Updated by Cyrill B about 4 years ago
+#8 Updated by Cyrill B over 4 years ago

 - File CP_speedup.diff added